numery009/Angular-Basic-2.0/README.md

 `{{VarName}}`

+Note : For two way binding we need to import the FormsModule on the app.module.ts file.

+# Structure Directives

+Add or remove HTML elements

+1) ngIf -> Similar like if statement.
+Only difference is render HTML instead of any logic.

+2) ngSwitch -> Similar like switch statement.
+Only difference is render HTML instead of any logic.

+3) ngFor -> Similar like For statement List.
+Render HTML list elements.

 # Add the routing option on the existing project -->

 1) Go To Index.html file on the project and add the base ref to  <base href="/">